Mariners Game Day: M’s try to avoid being swept by the Oakland A’s

 No pitching or late-inning phone calls for M’s closer Edwin Diaz on Monday in Oakland

-Stone: Robinson Cano returns to the Mariners lineup from baseball limbo
+Stone | Robinson Cano returns to the Mariners lineup from baseball limbo

-Analysis: Can Robinson Cano’s return lift the M’s into the playoffs?
+Analysis | Can Robinson Cano’s return lift the M’s into the playoffs?

 On deck: